Minoring in Math

 Note that courses that are used as major electives will not count as distinct.
 For example, if as CS major takes Math/CS 143C as a major elective, it will not count as distinct units (that’s ok because there are enough lower division distinct units) but will count as an upper division minor course.

 Example 2.
 BS Mechanical Engineering with a minor in Math

 For this degree program, students are required to take Math 30, 31, 32, 33A in preparation for their major and those classes will count as distinct.
-Mechanical Engineering majors need 3 upper division classes to complete their minor.
+You may include the 4 classes in your minor form.
+Mechanical Engineering majors need 2 upper division classes to complete their minor.

 Frequently Asked Questions